admin-shell-io/id/aas/3/0/README.md

 ## AasReferables/Property

- [https://admin-shell.io/aas/3/0/AasReferables/Property](https://admin-shell.io/aas/3/0/AasReferables/Property) The value Property of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/Property](https://admin-shell.io/aas/3/0/AasReferables/Property) The NamedIndividual Property of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/Range

- [https://admin-shell.io/aas/3/0/AasReferables/Range](https://admin-shell.io/aas/3/0/AasReferables/Range) The value Range of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/Range](https://admin-shell.io/aas/3/0/AasReferables/Range) The NamedIndividual Range of the AasReferables class as defined in IDTA-01001-3-0.

+## AasReferables/Referable

+ [https://admin-shell.io/aas/3/0/AasReferables/Referable](https://admin-shell.io/aas/3/0/AasReferables/Referable) The NamedIndividual Referable of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/ReferenceElement

- [https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement) The value ReferenceElement of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferables/ReferenceElement) The NamedIndividual ReferenceElement of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/RelationshipElement

- [https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement) The value RelationshipElement of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferables/RelationshipElement) The NamedIndividual RelationshipElement of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/Submodel
   Submodel

- [https://admin-shell.io/aas/3/0/AasReferables/Submodel](https://admin-shell.io/aas/3/0/AasReferables/Submodel) The value Submodel of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/Submodel](https://admin-shell.io/aas/3/0/AasReferables/Submodel) The NamedIndividual Submodel of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/SubmodelElement

- [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement) The value SubmodelElement of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElement) The NamedIndividual SubmodelElement of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/SubmodelElementCollection
  Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection) The value SubmodelElementCollection of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementCollection) The NamedIndividual SubmodelElementCollection of the AasReferables class as defined in IDTA-01001-3-0.

 ## AasReferables/SubmodelElementList
  List of set of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList) The value SubmodelElementList of the AasReferables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferables/SubmodelElementList) The NamedIndividual SubmodelElementList of the AasReferables class as defined in IDTA-01001-3-0.

+// Enum AasSubmodelElements

 ## AasSubmodelElements
- Enumeration of all submodel elements within an asset administration shell.
+ Enumeration of all submodel elements within an Asset Administration Shell.

  [https://admin-shell.io/aas/3/0/AasSubmodelElements](https://admin-shell.io/aas/3/0/AasSubmodelElements) The AasSubmodelElements class as defined in IDTA-01001-3-0.